Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/css-attribute-selectors.md

 ## CSS [attribute="value"] Selector

 We can use the `attribute=value` selector to define a specific `attribute` with a particular value.
-The first thing that came to mind was using `target="_blank"` to identify any outgoing links.
+The first thing that came to mind was using `target="_blank"` to identify outgoing links.

 ```css
 a[target='_blank'] {